Braves vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- The Braves have gone 63-35 in games they were favored on the moneyline (winning 64.3% of those games).
+- The Braves are 64-35 in games they were listed as the moneyline favorite (winning 64.6% of those games).

-- When it has played as moneyline favorites with odds of -300 or shorter, Atlanta has a 2-2 record (winning 50% of its games).

-- Atlanta has combined with opponents to go over the total 60 times this season for a 60-48-3 record against the over/under.
+- Atlanta has played in 112 games with over/under set, and have combined with opponents to go over the total 61 times (61-48-3).

-- The Braves have put together an 8-9-0 record ATS this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!